Wednesday, April 22, 2020

 Date: August 13 2020

-62 And you shall remain few in number, who before were as the stars of heaven for multitude, because thou heardst not the voice of the Lord thy God.
+62 Whereas you were as numerous as the stars of heaven, you shall be left few in number, because you did not obey the voice of the Lord your God.

 Previous Chapter Deuteronomy Next Chapter